a327ex/blog/posts/artifact.md

 On a side note, this is the main role that I think games play in life.
 Unlike movies, games are active and because of this you can use them to change the patterns in your body or mind.
 In this case, learning to never blame luck in Artifact will train your body to never blame luck in general, which is a very good thing to do when you're trying to do anything in life, be it making a game, starting a business, getting a girlfriend, and so on.

 In the end this is why I like Artifact, the main skill that it exercises is one of learning how to deal with luck, which is a fundamental skill in life that once mastered provides tremendous gain.
 On another side note, this is also how some types of games that we like now were created.
 In the old days simulation games were created to help generals train for battles, and the random elements in those games were derived from statistical analysis of what kinds of things would go wrong in real battlefields.
 This meant that the better generals got at playing the game, the better they got at dealing with all sorts of random unlucky events that can happen in a real battlefield.
 These morphed over time and became all sorts of game mechanics that games have today.
-But the history of certain game mechanics is a long topic, maybe for another article.

 >Armies lose battles when their generals are unable to adapt to the situation.
 *— Legion Commander on maintaining poise*